cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/usercommands/pop3test.rst

     Force **pop3test** to use *mechanism* for authentication.
 If not specified, the strongest authentication mechanism supported by the server is chosen.
-Specify *login* to use the LOGIN command instead of AUTHENTICATE.
+Specify *user* to use the USER/PASS commands or *apop* to use the APOP command instead of AUTH.

 .. option:: -a  userid